marcgg/marcgg.github.com/_posts/2021-04-04-game-devlogs-list.md

 ## BW Dev

-The [BW Dev channel](https://www.youtube.com/c/BWDev/featured) is featuring a long running devlog about what I can only describe as a chill version factorio in the woods.
-I generally love the pace of the videos, the simple artstyle and the fact that you can see the author create and rework some elements multiple times over the months.
+The [BW Dev channel](https://www.youtube.com/c/BWDev/featured) is featuring a long running devlog about what I can only describe as a chill version of factorio happening the woods.
+I love the pace of the videos, the simple art style and the fact that you can see the author create and rework some elements multiple times over the months.
 You can either start with his first video, or catch up quickly with his ["What 2 YEARS of Unity Indie Game Development looks like"](https://www.youtube.com/watch?v=zW8uvrxfw_A) video.

 <div class="image-wrapper" style="text-align: center"><a href="https://www.youtube.com/c/BWDev/featured"><img src="/assets/blog/gamedev/bwdev-min.jpg" alt="Game dev channel" style="padding: 5px; width: 700px;"/></a></div>

 ## Raymond Cripps

 Raymond Cripps is building a game called [Project Feline](https://www.projectfeline.com), an anime-style parkour game.
-I like [this channel](https://www.youtube.com/c/RaymondCripps/featured) because the game looks ambitious and the author gives a lot of insights about how to tackle such a project.
+I like [this channel](https://www.youtube.com/c/RaymondCripps/featured) because the game looks ambitious and the author gives a lot of insights about how to tackle such a large project.
 He also has a background in character animation, which is a domain I knew nothing about.

 <div class="image-wrapper" style="text-align: center"><a href="https://www.youtube.com/c/RaymondCripps/featured"><img src="/assets/blog/gamedev/feline-min.jpg" alt="Game dev channel" style="padding: 5px; width: 700px;"/></a></div>